albertogg/albertogg.github.com/_drafts/writing-a-dsl-in-ruby.md

 Ruby.
 Writing a DSL can help us improve the code base by making it more readable.

-If you've used Rails you've used tons of DSLs. e.g inside migrations, configuration files etc...
+If you've used Rails, you've used tons of DSLs. e.g inside migrations, configuration files etc...
 DSLs in Ruby are a common thing and we are making a simple but useful example in this post.